VersusCenter

 Dropbox

-Best for: Professionals needing advanced file version control, granular permissions, and reliable desktop sync
+Best for professionals needing advanced file sync, version control, and granular sharing permissions.

 Google Drive